-The other incident finds no place in official records, but may be found mentioned by Napier2, and related by Wellington himself in one of his conversations with Lord Stanhope3 in 1831.
+The other incident finds no place in official records, but may be found mentioned by Napier, and related by Wellington himself in one of his conversations with Lord Stanhope in 1831.
 One of the main difficulties in dealing with the French peasantry was that though they would take gold readily in payment, they would not look at Spanish or Portuguese silver.
 Most of the cash in the military chest was in dollars.
 These the Basques and Gascons would not accept, professing to be wholly unacquainted with their real value.
-It was in vain that Wellington issued a proclamation4 to the effect that the guinea was worth 25 francs 20 centimes, the dollar 5 francs 40 centimes, and that a franc meant 3 reals 24 maravedis.
-These were very fair valuations, but the peasantry would take French silver only, and serious difficulty was experienced in getting them to look at dollars and reals.
-The strange solution which Wellington found for the problem was to set up a secret mint of his own at St. Jean de Luz for striking Napoleonic 5-franc pieces.
-He caused private information to be circulated among the colonels of regiments that there would be an indemnity, and good pay, for all professional coiners who would report themselves at a certain office near his head-quarters.
-Among the shady characters who had escaped from the dangers of civil life into the army there was a percentage of habitual makers of false money.
-Forty or fifty of them were found, and were set to work to melt dollars and cast their metal into 5-franc pieces.
-A strict, and very necessary, supervision was kept over them, to see that they did not fall into their old practice of mixing lead or pewter with good metal, an expert testing every coin.
-The dies were so well made that the pieces passed quite freely when mixed with genuine French money.
-Care was, I believe, taken to see that they were not dated 1813 or 1814, but reproduced coins of some years back of the Paris mint.
+It was in vain that Wellington issued a proclamation to the effect that the guinea was worth 25 francs 20 centimes, the dollar 5 francs 40 centimes, and that a franc meant 3 reals 24 maravedis.
+These were very fair valuations, but the peasantry would take French silver only, and serious difficulty was experienced in getting them to look at dollars and

-2 Peninsular War, vol. vi, chapter v.
+&lt;sup>2 Peninsular War, vol. vi, chapter v.

-3 Conversations with the Duke of Wellington, p.
+&lt;sup>3 Conversations with the Duke of Wellington, p.
 6.